bwarelabs/klaytn-indexing/README.md

 * The database credentials are currently stored in plain text.
   * Remove the default values of `postgresql_admin_user` and `postgresql_admin_password` from `infrastructure/aws/variables.tf`.
-  * Define the new values in a `.tfvars` file in the same folder like this:
+  * Define the new values in a `.tfvars` file in the same directory like this:
   ```
   postgresql_admin_user = "<your-desired-username>"
   postgresql_admin_password = "<your-desired-password>"